YM-Xiu/AR-VIM/README.md

 ### Video Description

 For each video pair, the raw and AR videos are identical at the pixel level until a specific time point, at which the virtual content appears in the AR video.
-This virtual content may or may not result in a visual information manipulation attack.
+This virtual content may or may not result in a VIM attack.

 <div align="center">
   <img src="imgs/raw.gif" width="45%" alt="Raw Video">
   <img src="imgs/ar.gif" width="45%" alt="Augmented Video">
-  <p><b>Figure 1:</b> Left: Raw video without AR content, shwoing a street.
-Right: Augmented video with virtual content (The U-turn mark on the street), which lead to a VIM attack.</p>
+  <p> Left: Raw video without AR content.
+Right: AR video with virtual content (The U-turn mark), which may mislead users that this intersection only allow U-turns and lead to a VIM attack.</p>
 </div>